GeoSURGE: Geo-localization using Semantic Fusion with Hierarchy of Geographic Embeddings: Approach

-GeoSURGE then forms a partition hierarchy of geocells covering Earth, by repeating the above partitioning process with varied granularity of the geocells, representing each partition as an embedding.
-GeoSURGE treats the number of partitions, the dimensionality of the embedding space representing a partition, and $(\tau_{\textrm{min}},\tau_{\textrm{max}})$ for each partition as hyperparameters.
+GeoSURGE constructs a hierarchical partition of Earth by recursively applying the above partitioning process at multiple granularities, ultimately representing each geocell partition as a distinct embedding.
+We treat the number of partitions, the dimensionality of the embedding space representing a partition, and $(\tau_{\textrm{min}},\tau_{\textrm{max}})$ for each partition as hyperparameters.
 During repeated partitioning, the value of $\tau_{\textrm{max}}$ is varied while the same value of $\tau_{\textrm{min}}$ is applied across all hierarchy partitions.
 This approach ensures that each geocell in the finest partition can be uniquely linked to its coarser parent partitions.
 Therefore, at inference time a hierarchical prediction is computed as the product of similarities between features of a query image and all containing geocells of the partition hierarchy (i.e., embeddings of corresponding geocells).
 However, during training, the embedding representing each partition is learned separately from other partitions to promote diversity among geographical features at different scales.
+We describe more details on training the hierarchy of geographic embeddings and how to use the learned hierarchy of geographic embeddings for inference in later sections.